mattiasaxell/mattiasaxell.github.io/_posts/2015-10-15-experience-the-appening.markdown

 <h2 class="section-heading">What have I Done Today?</h2>

-- Had a meeting with Henrik Edlund at the company Making Waves in Stockholm, talking about a webapp, one of his personal side-projects.
+- Had a meeting with Henrik Edlund at the company Making Waves in Stockholm, talking about an application of the web, one of his personal side-projects.
 - Ate lunch with my mentor Jessica Cederberg Wodmar.
 We discussed many matters, one of them being what kind of strategic approach I can take in my third year project.
 - Met with Håkan and Elisabeth Lauritzén at the publicly funded organisation for healthcare development processes called FOUNU.
-We talke d
+We talked about how processes in public sector can become more sustainable through sharing processes and ways to work.

 <h2 class="section-heading">What Tools have I Used?</h2>